askaosm/PintOS/README.md

 ### Challenges
 - **Advanced Scheduler**: The implementation of an advanced scheduler considering thread aging was not completed.
 The aging technique is activated only when the Pintos kernel receives the '-aging' option and sets the aging flag to TRUE.

----

-For each project, specific details and implementation guidelines are provided.
-This repository serves as a comprehensive guide for completing the Pintos projects.